kube-burner/kube-burner/docs/reference/configuration.md

 #### Embedded Script Support

-When using kube-burner-ocp or any application with an embedded filesystem, hooks can reference scripts stored in the embedded `scripts` directory.
+When using kube-burner-ocp or any application with an embedded filesystem, hooks can reference scripts stored in that filesystem.
+The directory name is configured by the wrapper when it calls `workloads.NewWorkloadHelper()` (commonly `scripts`; see [wrappers](../wrappers/wrappers.md)).

 Set `cmd` to the script name followed by any arguments.
 Do not prefix the command with `bash` or `sh`; kube-burner runs embedded scripts with `/bin/bash`: